LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS/README.md

 If you kept `journalctl` running from before, you should see the logs progress as your browser communicates with the app.

 Congratulations!
 You now have your own application in the cloud!

+### Next Steps

+Your map is currently showing up on the screen; however, the map is not showing any airports.
+Troubleshoot the application and figure out why the airports are not showing up.
+Be sure to use your browser's developer tools.

+When you have found the problem, build a new copy of your jar and deploy it on your server.

+### Bonus Mission

+* Use Environment Variables to dynamically change the port that your application is served on.

+* Using the instructions above, deploy another one of your SpringBoot application to AWS.
+Consider using the [LaunchCart Project](https://gitlab.com/LaunchCodeTraining/launchcart/tree/rest-studio).